Diary entries

 Rachmaninoff's role: Conductor and Chamber Musician

-Notes: Satina notes that this was the 4th Symphony Concert of the Moscow Philharmonic Society.
+Notes: Satina noted that this was the 4th Symphony Concert of the Moscow Philharmonic Society.
+A review in Raneye Utro on November 6 indicates that as an encore Rachmaninoff accompanied Baklanoff in two songs: 'Fate', op.
+21, no. 1 and 'Spring Waters', op.
+14, no. 11.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 11 1912 (Julian calendar)